tarjeir/pyrightmcp/README.md

 - Automatically checks for and creates virtual environments
 - Installs pyright if not present
 - Runs pyright analysis on specified directories
+- Automatically creates and manages `pyrightconfig.json` with `reportUnusedImport` set to warning
 - Configurable allowed project directories for security
 - Multiple transport options (stdio, SSE, HTTP)